namor5772/Altimeter/README.md

 ![image_import_netlist](Images/image_import_netlist.png)
 ![image_altimeter_per](Images/image_altimeter_per.png)

-This shows the circuit layout with the copper tracks underneath and components on top (See the first picture in thge Summary above).
+This shows the circuit layout with the copper tracks underneath and components on top (See the first picture in the Summary above).

 **Board=>Materials=>Components|B.O.M|Links|Wires|Breaks|Statistics**